 Share your love

-How To Use curl command in Linux
+7 Easy Examples To Use curl command in Linux

-cURL, which stands for client URL, is a command line tool that developers use to transfer data to and from a server.
+In this guide, we want to teach you How To Use curl command in Linux. cURL, which stands for client URL, is a command line tool that developers use to transfer data to and from a server.
 At the most fundamental, cURL lets you talk to a server by specifying the location (in the form of a URL) and the data you want to send.

 cURL supports several different protocols, including HTTP and HTTPS, and runs on almost every platform.
 This makes cURL ideal for testing communication from almost any device (as long as it has a command line and network connectivity) from a local server to most edge devices.

-How To Use curl command in Linux
+Use curl command in Linux with Examples

-In this guide, you will learn some useful examples of the curl command.
+In this guide, you will learn some Use curl command in Linux with Examples.
 It is one of the most useful Linux command tools.

 First, you can list your curl command version with the following command: